mittalrr/python-flask-blog/README.md

 # python-flask-blog
-this blog is build using pyhton flask
+This blog is build using python flask web framework.